energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/01-FOSS-Terms-Intro-TOC.md

 ## Purpose of this document

-This document serves to **level the understanding and playing field** between technical (software engineering), non-technical (domain, business) and legal people to enable cross-domain collaboration.
+This document serves to **level the understanding** between technical (software engineering), non-technical (domain, business) and legal people.
+The aim is to enable cross-domain collaboration by creating common knowledge and terminology in the working group around open source.

 It also serves to provide a **common terminology** and level up people without an Open Source background to enable them to discuss basic to intermediate topics of Open Source.